 President Obama signed the American Recovery and Reinvestment Act of 2009 (Recovery Act) into law on February 17, 2009.
-The Recovery Act provided DOE several billion dollars in funds to accelerate research, development, demonstration, and deployment activities that support jumpstarting our economy, promoting green jobs, and focusing on addressing long-neglected challenges so our country can thrive in the twenty-first century.
+The Recovery Act provided DOE several billion dollars in funds to accelerate research, development, demonstration, and deployment activities that support jumpstarting our economy, promoting green jobs, and focusing on addressing long-neglected challenges so our country can thrive in the 21st century.

 The Recovery Act has presented considerable opportunities for the advancement of biomass technologies by providing more than $1 billion in funds across the Energy Efficiency and Renewable Energy's Bioenergy Technologies Office as well as several other DOE programs and offices.
-These funds enabled the Office to expand and diversify its portfolio – providing nearly $600 million in funds for integrated biorefineries to demonstrate and deploy new technologies and more than $70 million for research and development in advanced biofuels, including algae.
-For more information on Office investments, see the Bioenergy Technologies Office ARRA fact sheet; see the DOE Recovery Act Investment in Biomass Technologies fact sheet for projects across the Department.
+These funds enabled the office to expand and diversify its portfolio – providing nearly $600 million in funds for integrated biorefineries to demonstrate and deploy new technologies and more than $70 million for research and development in advanced biofuels, including algae.
+For more information on office investments, see the Bioenergy Technologies Office ARRA fact sheet; see the DOE Recovery Act Investment in Biomass Technologies fact sheet for projects across the Department.
 Below are the initial announcements related to the Recovery Act projects.